verdaccio/e2e-tests/README.md

-# E2E CLI Testing for 5.x
+# E2E CLI Testing for 6.x

+> For 5.x versions, check `5.x` branch

 What is included on these test?

 ## With Cypress

-- Test the UI fo latest 5.x branch docker image
+- Test the UI fo latest 6.x branch docker image

 ## With docker (docker compose)

-> It uses the image `verdaccio/verdaccio:5.x-next`, latest `5.x` branch changes
+> It uses the image `verdaccio/verdaccio:nightly-master`, latest `6.x` branch changes

 - nginx proxy
 - apache proxy